15% off e-learning, plus packs & blended courses

 What is strategic project management?

 While project management takes a project from its starting point to its end, strategic project management looks at the big picture.
-It links the project to how it benefits the company’s efficiency and competitiveness.

 There are three common components which drive the project to its ultimate goal for the company:

-1. Strategic analysis
+1. Strategic choice

 Essentially, it means identifying projects that meet the aspirations and expectations of stakeholders, while also playing to the company’s strengths.
 There’s also a need to identify and take advantage of external opportunities, while avoiding external threats.

-3. Strategic implementation
+Strategic implementation

 With the scene set, the third stage of strategic management is implementation.
-Here, strategic project management sets out the long-, medium- and short-term goals for projects and programmes.
+Here, strategic project management sets out the long, medium and short-term goals for projects and programmes.

 • The use and benefits of collaborative tools in projects